 - Choice of inlet sizes for ducting or direct machine connection

-- A cartridge filter is good practice.
-Standard for coarse and medium dust.
-HEPA filter for fine dusts such as from a drum sander used with fine abrasives
+- A cartridge filter is a good practice and standard for coarse and medium dust.
+HEPA filter for fine dust such as from a drum sander used with fine abrasives

 - All extractors are easy to move around the workshop